Launch loop

 Launch loop (not to scale).
 The red marked line is the moving loop itself, blue lines are stationary cables.

 A launch loop, or Lofstrom loop, is a proposed system for launching objects into orbit using a moving cable-like system situated inside a sheath attached to the Earth at two ends and suspended above the atmosphere in the middle.
 The design concept was published by Keith Lofstrom and describes an active structure maglev cable transport system that would be around 2,000 km (1,240 mi) long and maintained at an altitude of up to 80 km (50 mi).
 A launch loop would be held up at this altitude by the momentum of a belt that circulates around the structure.
 This circulation, in effect, transfers the weight of the structure onto a pair of magnetic bearings, one at each end, which support it.

 Launch loops are intended to achieve non-rocket spacelaunch of vehicles weighing 5 metric tons by electromagnetically accelerating them so that they are projected into Earth orbit or even beyond.
 This would be achieved by the flat part of the cable which forms an acceleration track above the atmosphere.

 The system is designed to be suitable for launching humans for space tourism, space exploration and space colonization, and provides a relatively low 3g acceleration.

 History

-Launch loops were described by Keith Lofstrom in November 1981 Reader's Forum of the American Astronautical Society News Letter, and in the August 1982 L5 News.
+Launch loops were described by Keith Lofstrom in November 1981 Reader's Forum of the American Astronautical Society News Letter, in the August 1982 L5 News, and in the December 1983 issue of Analog Science Fiction and Fact.

 In 1982, Paul Birch published a series of papers in Journal of the British Interplanetary Society which described orbital rings and described a form which he called Partial Orbital Ring System (PORS).

 The launch loop idea was worked on in more detail around 1983–1985 by Lofstrom.
 It is a fleshed-out version of PORS specifically arranged to form a mag-lev acceleration track suitable for launching humans into space, but whereas the orbital ring used superconducting magnetic levitation, launch loops use electromagnetic suspension (EMS).